Editor’s Note: Thanks to Peter Alessandria, photographer at GreatProductShots.com for the following guest post about DIY product photography.

 • Post your photos often, and encourage followers to comment and share them.
 Always try to respond to comments – it makes them feel like you care (a simple “thank you” will usually suffice).
 But be careful not to always be selling on social media – you want to engage people and generate interest, rather than turn them off with a constant sales pitch.

 • Encourage people who purchase your product to take their own photos of the product in use and then share those photos.
 You may also want to consider giving customers a centralized place to post or upload their product photos.
+You want to create a certain image of your product and by doing that you’ll be able to figure out more about your audience.
+This includes their behavior and geography, which will allow you to market or cater your images to them more specifically.

 If you care about your product, it’s always worth it to spend a little extra time and money to take great photos of it.
 I can tell you after more than 15 years in the business, good photos always lead to more sales.